 Use Lives of the First World War to research names on your local war memorial - this could be a school memorial to former pupils, or a town or community monument.

 We have selected Life Stories connected to this theme.
 Download the pack of sources connected to the Life Story.

 1. Use the facts, images, evidence and stories on Life Story pages to compare and contrast individual experiences - think about similarities and differences between these people’s lives.

 2. Study one of the sources in detail.
 When was it written, and for what purpose?
 What does it tell you about the person’s Life Story?
 Pick out details about their age, background and family.
 How does this information relate to their wartime experiences?

 3. Create a mini exhibition based on one person’s story.
 Select three sources from the person’s Life Story page, and create a title and theme for the exhibition.

 4. Encourage creative responses inspired by a Life Story, such as poetry, letters, art, drama, music, or dance.

-Play sound clips from IWM’s collection of interviews with men who took part in raids on enemy trenches
+Play sound clips from IWM’s collection of interviews

 The Charles Skey Charitable Trust

 We really enjoyed using Lives of the First World War ... the student feedback was overwhelmingly positive.